 How your money is held and protected

-The Interactive Investor group is 100% equity funded with no external debt.
-With net assets of over £100m it is one of the largest retail brokers in the country.
-The group is majority owned by J.C.
-Flowers & Co. a leading private investment firm, with approximately $15 billion of capital invested and investments in 49 banks and financial companies across 16 countries.
+From a financial perspective, ii is 100% equity capital with no borrowings.
+With net assets of more than £100 million, we are one of the UK’s largest and best capitalised investment firms.
+We have a number of long-term shareholders and are majority controlled by J.C.
+Flowers & Co, a leading private investment firm, with approximately US$16 billion of capital invested and investments in 49 banks and financial companies across 16 countries.

-In the UK the group operates an execution-only broker service under the interactive investor brand name, looking after over £21bn of assets on behalf of 300,000 customers.
-This service is provided by Interactive Investor Services Limited, which is authorised and regulated by the FCA.
-Your legal agreement is with this company and your investments are registered in the name of Interactive Investor Nominee Services Limited.
+We provide you with investment services under the interactive investor brand name, processing one in every seven investments bought or sold by the UK public, and administering £45 billion of assets on behalf of over 350,000 customers.
+Our services are provided to you by Interactive Investor Services Limited, which is authorised and regulated by the Financial Conduct Authority (FCA).
+Your contractual agreement is with this company and your investments are registered in the name of Interactive Investor Nominee Services Limited.

-- Your investments are held with Interactive Investor Services Limited and registered in the name of Interactive Investor Services Nominees Limited, or other appointed custodian.
-Investments held in this way are afforded ‘trust status’ which means that in the event of the firm becoming insolvent your assets are protected from the firm’s creditors.
+Your investments are held with Interactive Investor Services Limited and registered in the name of Interactive Investor Services Nominees Limited, or other appointed custodian.
+Investments held in this way have ‘trust status’, which means that in the event of the firm becoming insolvent your investments are protected from the firm’s creditors.

-- We operate robust policies, procedures and controls to ensure our records of your assets are accurate.
-Reconciliations are carried out on a regular basis to ensure that the assets being held correspond with your account records.
-These arrangements are subject to regular oversight by the firm’s Compliance and Risk teams.
-These arrangements are further subject to formal review by our external Auditors on an annual basis.
-The Auditor subsequently reports its assessment of the firm’s compliance with its obligations to the FCA.
+We operate robust policies, procedures and controls to ensure our records of your assets are accurate.
+Reconciliations are carried out on a daily basis to ensure the assets being held correspond with your account records.
+These arrangements are subject to regular oversight by the firm’s compliance and risk teams, and further subject to formal review by our external auditors on an annual basis.
+The auditor subsequently reports its assessment of the firm’s compliance with its obligations to the FCA.

-- In the event of Interactive Investor Services Limited being declared in default, and in the unlikely event of there being a shortfall between the assets held and your account balance, eligible customers would be protected by the FSCS.
-This scheme may pay compensation in respect of protected claims up to a maximum of £50,000 per claimant.
+In the event of Interactive Investor Services Limited being declared in default, and in the unlikely event of there being a shortfall between the assets held and your account balance, eligible customers would also be protected by the FSCS up to the same £85,000 per claimant.